shanemcw/homebridge-amazondash-MAC/README.md

 1. **Administrator privileges are required for these steps**
 1. Set up a wifi device to persist in monitor mode
-2. Confirm availability of `tcpdump`
+2. Test `tcpdump` and install if needed
 3. Give the `homebridge` user permission to also `sudo tcpdump` without a password
 4. Run `sudo tcpdump` standalone with the wifi device to test usage and visibility of Dash activity
 5. Install this plugin: `npm install -g homebridge-amazondash-mac`